Nargeshdb/Inference-Artifact/README.md

 ./table1.sh
 ```

+**Note**: There are two discrepancies between the results presented in the paper.
+Firs, in the paper, we made a manual effort to separate @Owning annotations into three different categories: @Owning annotations on final fields, non-final fields, and params.
+However, by running this script, you can observe the total count of @Owning annotations in all three categories for each benchmark.
+Second, in the Java implementation, the annotation referred to as @Calls in the paper is named @EnsuresCalledMethods, and the annotation referred to as @MustCall in the paper is named @InheritableMustCall.
 TODO(MS): will it be completely obvious how the output of the script corresponds to the table?
 If not, give some guidance.
 TODO: numbers for @EnsuresCalledMethods(@Calls in the table) is not concistent with the paper --> fix scripts to check if value set of manually written annotaion is subset of inferred annotation value set
 TODO: numbers for @InheritableMustCall(@MustCall in the table) is not concistent with the paper --> fix scripts to not count @InheritableMustCall{} annotations